 The Library reports unearned revenue on its governmental funds balance sheet.
-Unearned revenues arise when potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
-Unearned revenues also arise when resources are received by the Library before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures.
+Unearned revenues arise when resources are received by the Library before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures.
 In subsequent periods, when both revenue recognition criteria are met or when the Library has a legal claim to the resources, the liability for unearned revenue is removed from the governmental funds balance sheet and revenue is recognized.